 - 1/3 cup Greek yogurt

 - 1/4 cup chopped fresh dill, or to taste

 - 1 tablespoon lemon juice, plus lime zest, to top

 - Kosher salt and black pepper, to taste

 - 1 Roma tomato, diced

-- Pita, chips, or crackers, to serve
+- Pita chips, pretzels, bruschetta, or crackers, to serve